2lambda123/bartongroup-slivka-bio/README.md

 Slivka-bio is a pre-configured instance of a slivka project targeted for bioinformatics.
-It contains configurations for tools such as Clustal Omega, ClustalW2, Muscle, IUPred, Mafft and more.
+It contains configurations for tools such as Clustal Omega, ClustalW2, Muscle, Mafft and more.
 The goal is to provide (almost) ready to use package which bundles bioinformatic software in one tool.
 The applications currently available include: